Polystichum acrostichoides: Description

 Christmas fern has a tufted, clumping habit, with its fronds arising from a central growth point.
 It can form colonies, but frequently grows singly or in twos or threes.
-In winter, the fertile fronds die; the sterile fronds remain through the winter, and are often flattened to the ground by low temperatures and snow cover.
+In winter, the fertile fronds die; the sterile fronds remain through the winter, and are Reoriented towards the ground from tropism cues caused by low temperatures and presence of snow.
+This is done in an attempt to save the frond due to the fern being an evergreen species.
 The frond is supported by a dark brown- to black-colored stipe, or stem, which is typically a quarter to a third of the overall frond length.
 Coarse, light-brown-to-tan scales cover the stipe, and are typically about 5 mm and translucent.
 The coiled, developing fronds ("crosiers") are scaly, greyish and prominent in early spring.

 Fronds are 30 to 80 cm and 5 to 12 cm, dark green and rather leathery in texture; their undersides may be covered in very sparse hairs.
 They have 20 to 35 pairs of pinnae.
 Each pinna is typically 4 cm and has a finely serrulate or spiny edge, and is oblong to falcate in shape.
 The fine teeth or spines on the edge of the pinna are oriented towards its tip.
 Each pinna has a small, triangular, "thumblike" lobe at its base.
 The light brown spores are produced on fertile pinnae, at the frond's tip, which are conspicuously smaller than the sterile pinnae further down the frond.
 These fertile pinnae can be described as "acrostichoid", given that the sporangia occupy most of the lower surface of the pinna.

 Christmas fern resembles the Pacific Coast sword fern, Polystichum munitum, although forming less expansive tufts and differing from it and from almost all other ferns in that fertile pinnae of the Christmas fern are noticeably reduced in size relative to the sterile pinnae, while being located on the same frond.

 P. acrostichoides is known to hybridize with Polystichum braunii in areas where their ranges overlap.